-- Ensuring that those who have experienced domestic abuse can find safety and informed help as a first priority, and can continue to stay safe, - Taking it Seriously Ensuring that any disclosures of abuse are taken seriously and not dismissed, - Getting help from outside Working with the appropriate statutory authorities during an investigation into domestic abuse, including when allegations are made against a member of the church community, - Keeping it confidential Respecting the need for confidentiality within the bounds of good Safe Ministry practice, noting that reporting requirements exist where there is an immediate danger, where a child is at risk of serious harm or where the matter involves a clergy person or church worker as an alleged offender, and - Challenging with Care Carefully challenging inappropriate behaviour, but only in a way that does not place any individual, especially a victim, at increased risk.
+- Taking it Seriously Ensuring that any disclosures of abuse are taken seriously and not dismissed - Getting help from outside Working with the appropriate statutory authorities during an investigation into domestic violence, including when allegations are made against a member of the church community - Keeping it confidential Respecting the need for confidentiality within the bounds of good Safe Ministry practice - Challenging with Care Carefully challenging inappropriate behaviour, but only in a way that does not place any individual, especially a victim, at increased risk

-8. We offer pastoral support to those in our care by -
+8. We offer support to those in our care by -

-- Offering informed care Ensuring that informed and appropriate pastoral care and professional help is offered to any adult, child or young person who has suffered domestic abuse, - Being guided by the victim Never pressuring any victim of domestic abuse to forgive, submit to, or restore a relationship with an offender, - Understanding that reconciliation comes with conditions Understanding that any reconciliation between victim and offender is dependent principally upon genuine repentance and reformation of the offender, and - Coordinating the care Identifying the appropriate relationships of those with pastoral care responsibilities for both victims and alleged or known perpetrators of domestic abuse.
+- Offering informed care Ensuring that informed and appropriate pastoral care is offered to any adult, child or young person who has suffered domestic abuse - Going at the victim's pace Never pressuring any victim of domestic abuse to forgive, submit to, or restore a relationship with an offender - Understanding that reconciliation comes with conditions Understanding that any reconciliation between victim and offender is dependent principally upon genuine repentance and reformation of the offender, and also upon the willing grace of the victim - Coordinating the care Identifing the appropriate relationships of those with pastoral care responsibilities for both victims and alleged or known perpetrators of domestic abuse

-If you have any concerns or need to talk to anyone please contact...
+If you have any concerns or need to talk to any one please contact...